Latest govt jobs » SSC CGL 2024 » SSC CGL Syllabus

 be provided by the Regional Offices of the Commission.

-Candidates are required to type 2000 words in 15 minutes on a computer in English.
+Candidates are required to type 2000 words in English in 15 minutes on a computer.
 This test is conducted to check a candidate’s typing skills.
-Candidates are given an article in English which they have to type on the Computer.
-For the post of Tax Assistant (Central Excise and Income Tax), the DEST Exam through the SSC CGL 2022 exam is conducted to check the typing speed of the candidate.
+Candidates are given an article in English that they must type on the Computer.
+For the post of Tax Assistant (Central Excise and Income Tax), the DEST Exam through the SSC CGL 2022 exam is conducted to check the candidate’s typing speed.

-Preparing for SSC CGL 2024 requires a strategic approach encompassing various subjects such as Quantitative Aptitude, English Language, Reasoning Ability, General Awareness, and General Studies.
+Preparing for SSC CGL requires a strategic approach encompassing subjects such as Quantitative Aptitude, English Language, Reasoning Ability, General Awareness, and General Studies.
 A combination of comprehensive textbooks, practice sets, and current affairs resources can contribute to a well-rounded preparation strategy.
-Here are some highly recommended books to aid you in your SSC CGL 2024 journey.
+Here are some highly recommended books for your SSC CGL journey.

 Subject Books